jina-ai/finetuner/docs/get-started/onnx/index.md

 ### Add ONNXEncoder to Jina flow

-We already have an ONNX encoder on Jina-Hub, let's add `ONNXEncoder` to Jina flow:
+We already have an ONNX encoder on Jina Hub, let's add `ONNXEncoder` to Jina `Flow`:

 using docker image: